Stefan-Driessen/datahub-rfcs/active/1-dataproduct-entity/data-product-entity.md

 - Start with the slimmest model possible that accomplishes the MVP requirements.
 This will ensure that we broaden the model as we encounter new requirements versus over-designing it too early.

 ## MVP Requirements
+*Suggestions*
+- Model Data Product Entity
+- Model Ouptput Port Aspect or Entity
+-
 TBD

 ## Emerging Consensus (Still up for debate)

-- Data Products are 1:N with DataHub's notion of Datasets both for input and output
+- Data Products are 1:N with DataHub's notion of Datasets and Datasets in Data Products can be N:N with other data products for both input and output.
-- There must be at least one output dataset for a Data Product
+- Data Products are 1:N with input ports and output ports, there must be at least one output port for a Data Product.
+- Output ports expose one or more of the data products' data sets and are distinguished by schema + transport.
+  - **Schema**: You can have multiple Kafka output ports each exposing a different schema (e.g., one with PII and another without PII).
-- Logical Datasets (some people call them Polyglot Datasets) are important to model as part of this effort.
-A single Data Product might export multiple logical datasets where each logical dataset can have physical variants stored in different platforms and expose a slightly different technical schema (e.g Logical Dataset that can be consumed over Kafka or Athena)
+  - **Transport**: You can expose multiple logical datasets where each logical dataset can have physical variants stored in different platforms and expose a slightly different technical schema (e.g Logical Dataset that can be consumed over Kafka or Athena).
 - Data Products can have a logical schema if they are encapsulating a single Logical Dataset with a common schema across the physical dataset variants, but in cases where an entire star schema is being represented as a Data Product, it might just be a collection of related datasets.

 ## Raw Discussion Log
+**0th Thread**
+Eric Yomi
+@Ray Suliteanu
+Thank you for sharing your thoughts on introducing a Data Product entity to datahub.
+I am new to this community and I read with great interest what you posted.
+I think the way you proposed to go about adding this feature makes sense to me and is inline with our expectations out in the fields.
+I am currently working on building Data Mesh platforms for our clients and what you described matches what we looking for.
+I would however make a couple of suggestions:
+- A data product has to have a least one dataset on its output ports.
+One of the key characteristics of a data product is that it has to be "Valuable on its own".
+A DP that produces nothing cannot be that.
+- I would definitely have dataProductProperties, dataProductUsageStatistics, and dataProductProfile for data products

+Ray Suliteanu
+Thanks Eric.
+Yes I agree that a data product must have an output port otherwise it is useless - it is an invalid configuration for a data product with no output port and that should be rejected by the platform.
+I hope I did not imply otherwise.
+At this point in time though, our progress is stalled due to various reasons so I expect others may end up getting “data product” into DataHub before we do, which is fine by me!

+**First Thread**
 Ray Suliteanu
 I will share details when we have them, but at a high level here is what we’ve been thinking/considering
 ![img](./Jumio-DataProductEntity.png)